-Cornwall Park District School, celebrates nearly 100 years of learning excellence and a strong collaborative partnership between home and school.
+Cornwall Park District School, celebrating 100 years in 2021, of learning excellence and a strong collaborative partnership between home and school.

 In February 1921, Cornwall Park District School welcomed its first students to an inclusive and supportive world of continuous learning.